FRUSTRATED WITH GLUTEN-FREE, SUGAR-FREE AND DAIRY-FREE? BUT WANT TO BE LEANER?

-Just tell me what to do.
+Just tell me what to do I hear you say.

 Stay away from processed vegetable oils like canola, corn, safflower, soybean, sunflower, ‘vegetable’, anything with the word hydrogenated, margarine and other butter substitutes, and nonstick cooking sprays.
 Instead use ghee, coconut oil, avocado oil, butter, olive oil, and even lard.
-And check your ingredient labels.
+Be sure to check your ingredient labels.
 The bad news is that bad oils are in just about everything.
 The good news is that the tide is starting to change and there are more and more great companies coming out with products that use good oils!

-IF YOU’RE WANTING GOOD OILS HERE ARE SOME OF OUR FAVORITE BRANDS:
+IF YOU’RE WANTING GOOD OILS, HERE ARE SOME OF OUR FAVORITE BRANDS:

 Primal Kitchen – everything from salad dressings to ketchup, mustard and mayonnaise to bars, all without yucky vegetable oils.
 Just good ol’ avocado oil – which they make too.